 Once an abandoned plush fabric mill, the revitalized 24,116 square foot Plush Mill now houses Serendipity Labs, a high-performance co-working and shared office space located just minutes from downtown Greenville.

-Project developer Mark Peters says he knew that the old textile building complex, which has long been an eyesore for the surrounding community, had the potential to become a hub for activity on the Easley Bridge Road corridor.
+Project developer, Mark Peters, says he knew that the old textile building complex, which has long been an eyesore for the surrounding community, had potential to become a hub for activity on the Easley Bridge Road corridor.
 As the Principal of M Peters Group, Peters now focuses his time on the redevelopment of defunct manufacturing facilities that face significant barriers to traditional financing in both South Carolina and Indiana.

-Peters found a willing tenant and partner for the project in Serendipity Labs franchisee Trey Scott.
-The envisioned a project where the original building, designed by J.E.
-Sirrine and the first home to plush fabric production in South Carolina could become home to a new generation of hard working Greenvillians, only this time, instead of earning wages at a textile mill, they would be entrepreneurs launching new concepts and companies in the mill space.
+Peters found a willing tenant and partner for the project in Serendipity Labs franchisee, Trey Scott.
+They envisioned a project where the original building, designed by J.E.
+Sirrine and the first home to plush fabric production in South Carolina, could become home to a new generation of hard working Greenvillians, only this time, instead of earning wages at a textile mill, they would be entrepreneurs launching new concepts and companies in the mill space.

 NMTC/State Tax Credit Twinned Finance

 The approximately $9.4 million project was financed by pairing permanent debt and NMTC equity from Iberia Bank with $1.1 million in South Carolina Textile Communities Revitalization Tax Credit equity from Stonehenge Community Capital to leverage $9 million of New Markets Tax Credit Allocation provided by River Gorge Capital.
 Through the use of these flexible financing tools, the project was able to reduce the overall rent for Serendipity and support the offering of discounted memberships to local, low-income community residents and free use of meeting spaces for area non-profit organizations.